 Founder and Chairman of The Habitat Company Daniel Levin has been a real estate developer since 1957.
-He has directed the financing, structuring and equity syndication of a variety of more than 20,000 rental and condominium units in 80 locations and six states and more than $2.0 billion in assets under management.
+He has directed the financing, structuring and equity syndication of a variety of nearly 25,000 rental and condominium units in 98 locations and six states and more than $3.0 billion in assets under management.

 In 1987, Daniel and The Habitat Company were appointed receiver of the Chicago Housing Authority Scattered Site housing development program by the U.S. District Court in Chicago.
 In that capacity, Habitat has overseen the citywide public housing revitalization program.

 He is a member of the visiting committee of the University of Chicago Harris School of Public Policy.
 He serves as a trustee of WTTW Public Television as well as the Reconstructionist Rabbinical College, and is vice chairman of the Board of Environmental Law and Policy Center.

 Daniel has a Bachelor of Arts and a Juris Doctorate from University of Chicago Law School.

 Daniel was honored for his commitment to civic leadership by the American Jewish Committee and the Reconstructionist Rabbinical College.
 Additional honors include the Chicago Association of Realtors Hall of Fame in 1997 and Crain’s Chicago Business “20 Who Make a Difference” in 2000.